idatta21/Project1/README.md

 outputAPI <-fromJSON(fullurl)
 return(outputAPI)
 }
-  else{message <- paste("ERROR: Argument for country was not found in  Country ")
+  else{message <- paste("ERROR: Argument for country was not found in  Country")
       stop(message)
   }
 }